 Weak example: Nursing education (Lees & Moore 2013) states that measures should be in place to avoid infection.
 Also, that infection rates tend to soar when hygiene standards decrease.
 Appropriate steps should be taken to decrease these risks.
 It is suggested that medical staff are educated to understand these risks.

-Better example: Nursing educators (Lees & Moore 2013, Brown & Marvin 2012) argue that strict measures should be in place to avoid infection in medical institutions.
+Better example: Nursing educators (Lees & Moore 2013, Brown & Marvin 2012) argue that strict measures should be implemented to avoid infection in medical institutions.
 There is also much evidence to demonstrate that infection rates rise dramatically when hygiene standards begin to fall.
-Therefore, it is argued that appropriate steps need to be in place to decrease, and minimise these potenital risks; as well as aggressive steps to ensure staff all maintain effective hygience and infection control.
+Therefore, it is argued that appropriate steps need to be in place to decrease, and minimise, these potential risks.
+Furthermore, aggressive steps should be taken to ensure that all staff maintain effective hygiene and infection control.

 Adapted from: RMIT University 2012, Learning Lab (opens external site) viewed 19 September 2012.